-(1) Fuel Injection Nozzle
+(1) Fuel Injection Nuzzle

-Use an injection nozzle tester to check the static injection starting pressure and the fuel spray conditions.

-Injection nozzle pressure test interval:

-Every 500 operating hours.

-When the injection starting pressure is too high or too low or the fuel spray pattern is improper, an abnormal fuel combustion take place in the engine causing lowered output and blackish exhaust smoke.
-Further, it causes a piston seizure or piston damage etc. In such cases, the injection nozzle test or the nozzle replacement is required.
+Use an injection nozzle tester to check the static injection Injection nozzle pressure test interval: Every 500 operating hours.
+When the injection starting pressure is too high or too low or the fuel spray pattern is improper, an abnormal fuel combustion take place in the engine causing lowered output and blackish damage etc. In such cases, the injection nozzle test or the nozzle Injection starting pressure